How to Get Around Brno

 - Česká – one of the main junctions, also a meeting point (we say “by the clock” – there is a clock at the corner)

 - Hlavní nádraží (the Main Railway Station) – also one of the main meeting places and main junction

-For times, schedules and routes, see the search engine: https://jizdnirady.idnes.cz/brno/spojeni/ (possible to switch it to English or German).
+For times, schedules and routes, see the search engine: https://idos.idnes.cz/en/brno/spojeni/ (possible to switch it to German, too).

 It is also available as the mobile application Czech Public Transport IDOS with an English version.
 For schedules in Brno, GPS location of vehicles and information about transport irregularities you can try the DPMBinfo application.